Home

 Make a Home School Schedule

-Here's where a homeschool schedule will help.
 Planning will help reduce the stress and anxiety.
 Even if your daily homeschool schedule is very loose - organizing things will give a framework to your day.
-Using a homeschool curriculum?
-You still need a plan.

 The Perfect Homeschooling Schedule